-Any decent executive wants to have things in control.
-But information systems, and particularly their inter-dependencies, have already grown beyond our control.
-Seeking full control is a fool’s errand.
+Every decent executive wants to have situations under control.
+But information systems, and particularly their inter-dependencies, have already grown beyond our ability to control them.
+Seeking full control is, unfortunately, a fool’s errand.

-Identify your critical business processes.
+- Identify your critical business processes

-Identify your core systems.
+- Identify your core systems

-Identify your critical dependencies.
+- Identify your critical dependencies

-Freeze what you can.
+- Freeze what you can

-Focus testing on critical integrations.
+- Focus testing on critical integrations

-Holds large amounts of critical business data.
-ERP and CRM systems typically meet this criterion.
+- Holds large amounts of critical business data.
+ERP and CRM systems typically meet this criterion

-Actively used by a large number of people.
-Office systems, order processing systems, helpdesk systems, and self-service portals may meet this criterion.
+- Actively used by a large number of people.
+Office systems, order processing systems, helpdesk systems, and self-service portals may meet this criterion

 The fourth criterion is particularly interesting here.
 Some businesses have built everything around SAP.
 Some may have a “hidden integration hub” in a very old information system whose database everyone else relies on.
 Some may have a dedicated integration bus that everything else builds on.